Black-spotted barbet

 The black-spotted barbet (Capito niger) is a species of bird in the family Capitonidae, the New World barbets.
 It is found in Brazil, the Guianas, and Venezuela.

-Taxonomy and systematics
+Taxonomy

+The black-spotted barbet was formally described in 1776 by the German zoologist Philipp Statius Müller under the binomial name Bucco niger.
+Müller based his account on the "Tamatia à tête et gorge rouge" from Cayenne that had been described in 1780 by the French naturalist, the Comte de Buffon.
+The specific epithet niger is Latin meaning "black".
+The black-spotted barbet is now placed with ten other species in the genus Capito that was introduced in 1816 by the French ornithologist Louis Vieillot.
+The species is monotypic: no subspecies are recognised.

-Until the late 20th century, the black-spotted barbet was often considered to be a subspecies of the widespread gilded barbet (Capito auratus).
+Until the late 20th century, the black-spotted barbet was considered to be a conspecific with the widespread gilded barbet (Capito auratus).
 The black-spotted, gilded, and brown-chested barbets (C. brunneipectus) apparently form a superspecies.

-As it is currently defined, the black-spotted barbet is monotypic.

 Description

 The black-spotted barbet is 16 to 19 cm long and weighs 41 to 68 g.
 It is intricately colored, with much variation in the richness of the colors.
 The adult male has a red forehead, a yellowish crown and nape, and a black band from the lores to the nape.
 The nape has dusky streaks.
 Its upperside is black; its mantle is outlined yellowish and it has yellowish wingbars.
 Its throat is red, the breast and belly yellow, and the flanks yellow with an olive tinge and black streaks.
 The adult female is similarly colored but more heavily marked; its upperparts have pale flecks on the black and the breast and belly are spotted or streaked.
 The immatures are similar to the adults but duller.